yafp/clemStats/README.md

 a web-based clementine database analyzer

-Check the github wiki for example screenshots.
+Check the github wiki at https://github.com/macfidelity/clemStats/wiki for more informations.